dgoldman0/SAM/README.md

 Static trained chatbots are similar.
 No matter how good they are, if they cannot learn, they cannot grow.
 Luckily, openai added the ability to fine-tune an existing fine-tuned model.
 Therefore the ability to integrate new information is there.

+### Initial Training

+Initial training will be conducted on the control layer model and the user layer model.
+The control layer model will be trained to self regulate.
+The user layer model will be pre-trained for two reasons.
+The first is to try to get the system to refrain from outputting special characters used in the system.
+The second is to give the system an initial lesson that I think it should have.
+The reason this training is done on the user layer is because I don't want to try to force the internal language and thought process.
+The pre-trained user model basically a guidance function, but over time the system will evolves its own views.

+### Dreaming

 As with humans, it makes sense that such integration would occur when most external sensory input is turned off so that there isn't added resource demand and all resources can be dedicated to integrating new information into long term memory.
 Therefore a sleep and dream system will be needed.

-### Dreaming

 When we sleep, we go through periods where our brains are very active.
 During sleep is a good time to process the resource intensive task of integrating new information into our long term memory, because the brain doesn't have to dedicate much energy to monitoring external inputs.